sraleci/terminalPractice/README.md

 rm -rf ~/Documents/projectFolder
 ```

-The first deletes the index file.
+The first command deletes the index file.
 The second command removes the projectFolder directory.
+Of course, you could accomplish the same goal by only running the second command; but this example
+demonstrates the difference between deleting a file and deleting a directory.

 ### vim - VI iMproved (Vi is the built in Unix text editor)
 Use this command to edit files.